stellar/soroban-quest/quests/1-hello-world/README.md

 cargo test
 ```

-### Deploy to Futurenet
+### Deploy to Testnet

-The Stellar Futurenet is a safe playground where your contract code can live and
+The Stellar Testnet is a safe playground where your contract code can live and
 work while it is still in development and (potentially) unstable.

-_Deploying the contract will upload the compiled binary file to the Futurenet,
+_Deploying the contract will upload the compiled binary file to the Testnet,
 making it readily available for invocation and use in the network's Soroban
 environment._

-You can find some guidance on deploying your contract to the Futurenet in the
+You can find some guidance on deploying your contract to the Testnet in the
 [deploy tutorial][docs-deploy] from the Soroban documentation.

-### Invoke it on Futurenet
+### Invoke it on Testnet

 Now comes the exciting part!
 Your job is to **invoke** the smart contract that
-you just uploaded to the Futurenet.
+you just uploaded to the Testnet.
 Doesn't it just make you want to shout with
 excitement!?

 _Invoking your contract will use the Stellar network to call up the contract you
 just uploaded and execute the `hello()` function._

 The [deploy tutorial][docs-deploy] can also give you some guidance on the finer
-points of invoking a Futurenet contract, if you need.
+points of invoking a Testnet contract, if you need.

 ## Finish the Quest